In this write, I want to show two ways to create custom directory trees by using the tree-extended tool:

 - Specify what to do when we got this max tree depth: print

-or nothing - We can choose a charset to use, currently
+...or nothing - We can choose a charset to use, currently

-- We can choose if we want to ignore the items defined in the
+ascii,utf8, andutf8-icons - We can choose if we want to ignore the items defined in the

-file. - We can filter the items, by defining
+.gitignorefile. - We can filter the items, by defining

-filters.
+ignoreandonlyfilters.
 Here is the true magic.
 We can create these filters at tree-deep levels.
-For example:aaa, bbb, 0:ccc, 3:ddd, 3: ffff, 5:eee ...
+For example:aaa, bbb, 0:ccc, 3:ddd, 3: ffff, 5:eee ..., this means:aaaandbbbare global,cccis a filter that will apply to the root level,dddandffffwill be applied to level 1, and so on…

 One interesting example